ksalzke/completed-task-report-omnifocus-plugin/README.md

 Also bear in mind that if a report is run for a date in the past, tasks will only be included in the report if they are still in the database (e.g. if tasks from that date have been archived they will not appear in the report).

+### Other

+Refer to the 'issues' in this repo for any other known issues and planned changes/enhancements.

 # Installation & Set-Up

 (For instructions on getting started with Omni Automation, see [here](https://kaitlinsalzke.com/how-to/how-to-add-a-omnijs-plug-in-to-omnifocus-and-assign-a-keyboard-shortcut/).)